logicalclocks/logicalclocks.github.io/docs/user_guides/projects/jobs/spark_job.md

 - Apache Spark

 Launching a job of any type is very similar process, what mostly differs between job types is the various configuration parameters each job type comes with.
-Hopsworks clusters support schedyuling to run jobs on a regular basis, e.g backfilling a Feature Group by running your feature engineering pipeline nightly.
+Hopsworks support scheduling to run jobs on a regular basis, e.g backfilling a Feature Group by running your feature engineering pipeline nightly.
 Scheduling can be done both through the UI and the python API, checkout [our Scheduling guide](schedule_job.md).